DIY Orchid Cart

 Two small fans to move the air: $17 each

-I love my new Agrobrite Hydrofarm T5-HOs.
+I loved my new Agrobrite Hydrofarm T5-HOs.
 So do my orchids!
 At 18" from the tubes, the light measures at 28,000 lux (2,600 foot candles)--great for medium-light lovers like angraecum, brassavola, bulbophyllum, cattleya, coelogyne, dendrobium, leptotes, maxillaria, neofinetia, and oncidium.
 At 12" from the tubes, the output is 50k lux (4,645 fc), or medium-high light.
 And at 6" from the tubes, my ultra high-light lovers get 79k lux (7,300 fc).
 Bring on the blooms!

 Later, I realized that many of my plants we receiving too much light, and often, too much heat.
 This was an easy fix: pop out one or two T5 bulbs, and hey presto, problem solved.
 I might eventually dedicate one full shelf of the cart to high-light loving carnivorous plants like nepenthes, sundews (drosera), and pinguiculas.
 Everyone loves T5s!